The Human Trafficking Awareness Team

 When did Messiah begin its journey with Human Trafficking Awareness?

-Two years ago we held an information night with a variety of speakers: detectives from the city of Madison police and Dane county sheriff's departments, Jan Miyasaki with Project Respect, Diane Hanson with United Madison and Jevon Diming with Pierre Outreach Safe House..
+In 2023, we held an information night with a variety of speakers: detectives from the city of Madison police and Dane county sheriff's departments, Jan Miyasaki with Project Respect, Diane Hanson with United Madison and Jevon Diming with Pierre Outreach Safe House..
 We learned human trafficking happens in Dane County, Wisconsin, the United States and the world.
 We learned that due to generational trauma, some people are more vulnerable than others.

 If you are interested in being a member of this group in order to receive information and possibly take action steps, please contact Elizabeth Crummy at volunteer@messiahchurch.com